rpuntaie/blog/information_time_energy.rst

 Comparison to an external time, `W=∂I/∂t`, does not change `I`.
 `W` is a constant of motion.

-The Lagrangian `L` looks at a possibly small part of the system, associating the rest with the location of the observed part, as *potential energy* `P`.
 Energy by itself is kinetic (`K`), because it is about time steps, i.e. about changes, but one can usually not consider all parts.
-Therefore the potential energy.
+Therefore one summarizes the remaining parts in *potential energy* (`P`) and associates it with the location of the observed part.

+The Lagrangian `L` looks at a possibly small part of the system and measures the information flow per time from the potential part to the kinetic (.i.e. observed) part.

 .. math::